Whaling: Russia

-Russia had a significant whaling hunt of orcas and dolphins along with Iceland and Japan.
-The Soviet Union's harvest of over 534,000 whales between the 1930s and the 1980s has been called one of the most senseless environmental crimes of the 20th century.
+The USSR had a significant whaling hunt of orcas and dolphins along with Iceland and Japan.
+The Soviet Union's harvest of over 534,000 whales between the 1930s and the 1980s has been called "one of the most senseless environmental crimes of the 20th century" by Charles Homans of the Pacific Standard.
 In 1970, a study published by Bigg M.A. following photographic recognition of orcas found a significant difference in the suspected ages of whale populations and their actual ages.
 Following this evidence, the Soviet Union and then Russia continued a scientific whale hunt, though the verisimilitude of the intentions of the hunt over the last 40 years are questioned.

 The Soviet Union's intensive illegal whaling program from 1948 to 1973 was controlled and managed by the central government.
 In Soviet society, whaling was perceived to be a glamorous and well-paid job.
 Whalers were esteemed as well-traveled adventurers, and their return to land was often celebrated elaborately such as with fanfare and parades.
 In regard to economics, the Soviet Union transformed from a "rural economy into an industrial giant" by disregarding the sustainability of a resource to fill high production targets.
 The government had controlled all industries, including fisheries, and whaling was not constrained by the need for sustainability through profits.
 Managers' and workers' production was incentivized with salary bonuses of 25%-60% and various other benefits, awards, and privileges.
 Many industries, whaling included, became a "manic numbers game".

 Currently, the indigenous Chukchi people in Chukotka Autonomous Okrug in the Russian Far East are permitted under IWC regulation to take up to 140 gray whales from the North-East Pacific population each year.
 About 40 beluga whales are caught in the Sea of Okhotsk each year.

 There are no recent data on catches in the Arctic Ocean or Bering Sea, where about 60 belugas per year were caught in the early 1980s.